Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Saturday's total is 7.5 points lower than the two team's combined 64.5 points per game average.
+- Saturday's over/under is seven points lower than the two team's combined 64.5 points per game average.

-- This contest's over/under is 10.1 points above the 46.9 these two squads combine to surrender per game this season.
+- The 46.9 combined points per game that these two squads have allowed this season are 10.6 fewer than the 57.5 over/under in this contest.

-- The average total in Cardinals games this season is 60.1, 3.1 points above Saturday's total of 57.
+- The average total in Cardinals games this season is 60.1, 2.6 points more than Saturday's over/under of 57.5.

-- In 2021, games involving the Wildcats have averaged a total of 52.5 points, 4.5 fewer than this game's set over/under.
+- The 57.5 total in this game is five points above the 52.5 average total in Wildcats games this season.

 Louisville Stats and Trends